nikitavoloboev/data/docs/programming-languages/typescript/typescript-libraries/typescript-libraries.md

 - [proxy-hooks](https://github.com/Borrus-sudo/proxy-hooks) - Zero dependency JS proxy wrapper for ease of use with first class TS support.
 - [Emery](https://github.com/Thinkmill/emery) - Polish for the rough parts of TypeScript.
 - [jsx-view](https://github.com/colelawrence/jsx-view)
+- [better-ajv-errors](https://github.com/apideck-libraries/better-ajv-errors) - Human-friendly JSON Schema validation for APIs.
+- [iterate-all](https://github.com/suchipi/iterate-all) - Converts an iterable, iterable of Promises, or async iterable into a Promise of an Array.

 ## Links